benjamir/benjamir.github.io/about.md

 ---

 Hello visitor, my name is Benjamin.
-I'm a father of two, currentlyy working as a system administrator for the chair of computational linguistics in Jena, Germany.
+I'm a father of two, working as a system administrator for the chair of computational linguistics in Jena, Germany.

-When I'm not at playgrounds with the kids, or taking care of a compute and virtualization cluster, I enjoy meeting friends for card- and board games, or Mölkky outdoors.
+When I'm not at playgrounds with my kids, or taking care of a compute and virtualization cluster, I enjoy meeting friends for card- and board games, or Mölkky outdoors.
-If time permits I try to revive my guitar playing skills, or raise whatever seeds (avocado, pepper bell, potatos, fenugreek, ...) comes my way out of curiosity.
+If time permits I try to revive my guitar playing skills, or raise whatever seeds come my way.

 Have a question?
 Feel free to send a polite e-mail to mail@benjaminrampe.de